Baavgai/Wizards-Castle-40th-Anniversary-CSharp-Edition/README.md

 * Added non-interactive elements to empty rooms

 ## To-do-list
-* Fix Orb gaze doesn't always give correct location of some items (Note: Orb of Zot location isn't always supposed to be correct) [may be fixed, needs more testing]
+* Fix Orb gaze doesn't always give correct location of some items (Note: Orb of Zot location isn't always supposed to be correct)
 * Fix any other bugs that become known
 * Add addtional monsters, spells and curses
 * Other possibilities...